-Face coverings must still be worn in healthcare settings, in transit facilities and in congregate care facilities.
+Face coverings must still be worn in healthcare settings and congregate care facilities.
 Individuals businesses may also choose to place additional restrictions.

 Village events are being modified following CDC and state guidelines.
 Village Board meetings and all Village facilities are open following these guidelines.

 Please remain vigilant!
 Let's keep one another safe.
-Get vaccinated!
+Get vaccinated or get the booster!
 If you're still having concerns and issues, we note some key resources to help!

 Resources for Residents